 More Delicious Fish Recipes

-You might also like this sea bass with a green herb salsa.
+You might also like this Moroccan spiced salmon with ras el hanout.
 It's delicious as well as nut-free so perfect if you are cooking for people with allergies.

-Do let me know if you make this pesto sea bass recipe.
+Do let me know if you make this coriander and cashew nut pesto, either on the sea bass or not, or any of my other recipes.
 I love to get feedback from readers.